 Contact - Tel: 01677 425323

-Historic gardens, deer park and wedding venue, just 2 miles from Junction 37 of the M1.
-The formal gardens and parkland are open to visitors 7 days a week, year round.
-There are 60 acres of formal gardens, which include a colourful Victorian flower garden and stunning national collections of Magnolias, Camellias and Rhodendrons.
+Wentworth Castle Gardens boasts 60 acres of formal gardens, which include a colourful Victorian flower garden and stunning national collections of Magnolias, Camellias and Rhododendrons.

-Divided into a series of ‘garden rooms’, you will find colourful herbaceous borders, ponds, a white garden, kitchen garden, herb garden and a shady woodland garden with stream.
-The garden is also noted for its striking architectural features and a succession of exquisite vistas.
+You will find colourful herbaceous borders, ponds, a white garden, kitchen garden, herb garden and a shady woodland garden with a stream.

-You can also enjoy tea and cake in the garden.
-There are plants for sale and free guided tours some Sundays.
+You can also enjoy tea and cake in the garden during your visit.
+There is always a selection of interesting plants for sale and a free guided tour most Sundays (phone for details).

 Contact - Tel: 0113 2678240